 The Medicare Access and CHIP Reauthorization Act (MACRA) repealed the sustainable growth rate (SGR) formula and is transitioning to an incentive based system for Medicare physician payments, known as MIPS.
-Avoid penalties, learn how to participate, and stay up to date as the law becomes final and as changes are issued by the Centers for Medicare & Medicaid Services.
+Avoid penalties, learn how to participate, and stay up to date.

 What is MACRA?

 MACRA replaces existing quality programs with the Quality Payment Program (QPP) in which physician Medicare payments will be based on participation in one of two pathways:

 These programs reward physicians based on performance data and taking part in new payment and delivery models.